pedromateo/openhmitester/README.md

 and robust basis to support the automation of GUI testing processes.

 OHT is open-source and ready to use.

-It can be adapted as well to support different GUI platforms and operating systems.
+OHT can be adapted to support different GUI platforms and operating systems.
+An adaptation to Qt-Linux testing environments is provided in this repository.